dwtechnologies/kmsdecryptenv/README.md

 ```

 You can also use the supplied Makefile for building and cross-compiling.
 You will need to have run `go get` beforehand, becasue the Makefile will not do this step.
+Please note that docker is required for the Makefile to work propperly, it will use ubuntu:16.04 image to build the deb packages.

 ## Usage